keptn/tutorials/site/tutorials/keptn-quality-gates-prometheus.md

 ## Bring your Kubernetes cluster
 Duration: 10:00

 For this tutorial a Kubernetes cluster is needed.
-Please take a look a the different cluster installations we are providing.
+Please take a look a the [different cluster installations](https://tutorials.keptn.sh/?cat=installation) we are providing.

-TODO

 {{ snippets/install/download-keptnCLI.md }}